yyzl/vuepress-plugin-playground/README.md

 <script>
   // for imports, please use `@cwd/` (your project root),
   // relative paths are NOT supported yet.
-  // of course, You can also set your own webpack alias. import LinesComponent from '@cwd/.vuepress/snippets/lines.vue'
+  // of course, you can also use your own webpack aliases. import LinesComponent from '@cwd/.vuepress/snippets/lines.vue'

   export default {